The Journey From Student to Professional

 “We’re truly underrepresented in the world of STEM, so we need a lot of support,” says Seth.
 “The professional world can make it very hard to maintain your individuality and your culture and so any way that I can help out, I find great happiness in that.”

-He has served on the Diversity, Equity, and Inclusion Committee for the Department of Mechanical, Materials, and Aerospace Engineering, is Vice President of Black Student Union, and is a current member of the President’s Student Advisory Council.
+He has served on the Diversity, Equity, and Inclusion Committee for the Department of Mechanical, Materials, and Aerospace Engineering, and is Vice President of Black Student Union.

 “Illinois Tech’s opportunities for leadership have helped me grow in a way that’s not technical,” says Seth.